 Registering a GmbH in Germany involves several essential steps to ensure legal compliance and establish the company’s validity.

-- Appoint Directors and Shareholders: Designate the managing directors (Geschäftsführer) responsible for the daily operations of the company and provide a list of shareholders.
+Designate the managing directors (Geschäftsführer) responsible for daily operations and submit a complete list of shareholders.

-- Register with the Commercial Register: Submit the required documents, including the notarized GmbH contract, to the local commercial register (Handelsregister) for official registration.
+Submit the documents, including the notarized GmbH contract, to the local commercial register (Handelsregister) for official registration.

 It is essential to follow these steps diligently, fulfilling all legal requirements and adhering to the specified procedures.
 By completing the GmbH registration process successfully, you can establish a legally recognized company with limited liability in Germany.